(MBACP Registered Counsellor)

-It might be the time for you to want a change in your life, or simply to come to terms with some events that have happened and/or are still happening to you.
+You may want a change in your life, or simply to come to terms with something.

 Note on my personal journey: